PZTLog came about because I wanted an easy-to-use logging application with

 existing files with those in this archive.

-Donations I've been asked a few times whether I would accept any kind of payment for
+I've been asked a few times whether I would accept any kind of payments.

 You're under no obligation to donate, but this link can be used to send